mattrussell2/gradescope-autograder/README.md

 The autograding framework is designed to have you writing and deploying tests as quickly as possible.
 There are two primary forms of assignment that this autograder supports:
 * Tests which are a set of `.cpp` driver files, each with its own `main()`.
-* Tests which build and run a student's completed executable program with different inputs.
+* Tests which build and run a student's executable program with different inputs.

-In either case, you can send a file to `stdin` for a test, and `stdout`/`stderr` will both `diff`'d automatically against the output of a reference implementation.
-Output can be canonicalized before `diff`, and `valgrind` can be run on the programs as well.
+In either case, `stdout`/`stderr` will both `diff`'d automatically against the output of a reference implementation.
+You can optionally send a file to `stdin` for a test, output can be canonicalized before `diff`, and `valgrind` can be run on the programs as well.
 Limits can be set for memory usage, timeout, etc. See details below.

 ## `testset.toml` configuration file
-The framework depends on a `testset.toml` file (https://toml.io) to specify the testing configuration. `testset.toml` will be configured as follows:
+The framework depends on a `testset.toml` file (https://toml.io) to specify the testing configuration. `testset.toml` must be configured as follows:
 ```
 [common]
-# common test options will go here
+# common test options go here
 # this section can be empty, but is mandatory
 # this section must be named "common"

 [set_of_tests]
-# subsequent sections will each contain a group of tests to run
+# subsequent sections in the .toml file contain a group of tests to run
-# configuration options placed here will override [common]
+# configuration options placed under this section here will override the settings in [common] for these tests
 # test group names (e.g. [set_of_tests]) can be anything
 # tests in a section must be placed in a list named `tests'
 # tests = [
-      {testname="test0", description="my first test"},
+      { testname = "test0", description = "my first test" },
-      {testname="test1", description="my second test"},
+      { testname = "test1", description = "my second test" },
       ...,
-      {testname="testn", description="my nth test"},
+      { testname = "testn", description = "my nth test" },
 ]
-# each test must have testname and description fields
+# each test **must** have testname and description fields
 # you may add any other option to a given test
 # test-specific options override any 'parent' options
 ```